Published on March 21st, 2017 | by Tori Tsu0

 3. Tug on their heart strings

 Sure, Christmas gets the accolades for being the most joyous time of year, and Valentine’s Day is all about love, but spring is also full of some very emotional cultural events.
 With Easter, Mother’s Day, graduations, and Father’s Day piling up throughout spring, speaking to recipients’ emotions is a great way to freshen up your subject lines during this warm, fuzzy season!
-Read up on how to write emotionally evocative subject lines.
+(Pro tip: Check back next week for a whole post on springy subject lines!)

 Spring is a great time to practice making your subject lines shorter and pithier.
 A Marketing Sherpa study found that subject lines of 61-70 characters (about 15 words) get read the most.
 However, the second-highest read rate goes to subject lines of 91-100 characters and 51-60 characters, and the third-highest for shorter ones of 10 characters or less.
 What do these wildly divergent results tell you?
 Generally, brevity is better but if you’re going to go long, be brilliant!
-Practice honing both skills this spring with our guide to Successful Subject Lines Deconstructed.
+Just be sure to double check you’re not writing a “subject line sin.”

 Spring ahead with seasonal email campaigns

 Whatever your product or service, chances are there’s a seasonal element to your business.
 If you’re in retail, maybe your emails in the last quarter of 2015 were full of special offers and sales pitches.
 If home repair is your bag, you might have spent the end of last year sending informational emails on common winter maintenance tasks.
-While if you’re an accountant you probably barely have time to read your email, let alone send any out, between Jan.
-1 and April 15, once tax season dies down you might turn your attention to financial education.
+If you’re an accountant, you probably barely have time to read your email, let alone send any out, between Jan.
+1 and April 15; but once tax season dies down, you might turn your attention to financial education.